Manifesto-Digital/contentful-gatsby-netlify/documentation/10-complex-components.md

 }
 ```

 Above you can see every field value is now an object with the locale as it's key.
-We want to be able to pass the data down to our components that are already created and the data structure to match what we receive when querying for data (no local present).
+We want to be able to pass the data down to our components that are already created and the data structure to match what we receive when querying for data (no locale present).

 To achieve this there is a temporary helper function that flattens the values.
-In `src/components/rich-text/helpers.js` there is a `fieldsMap` function that recursively loops through that turns the above `node.data.target.fields` into the following object.
+In `src/components/rich-text/helpers.js` there is a `fieldsMap` function that recursively loops through that turns the above `node.data.target.fields` into the following object that matches the structure used elsewhere.

 ```
 {